-This core elective module is designed for those involved in mental health services as clinicians, managers, and researchers.
-The module will link knowledge of condition distribution and risk factors with approaches to problem assessment and will maintain a clinical and service user informed approach, which will assist participants' abilities to contribute to the development and direction of service provision.
+This course links knowledge of condition distribution and risk factors with approaches to problem assessment, and maintains a practice- and service-user-informed approach which strengthens participants’ abilities to contribute to the development and direction of service provision.